slashtechno/wyzely-detect/README.md

-# Set, Detect, Notify
+# Wyzely Detect
-Recognize faces/objects in (Wyze Cam) footage and send notifications to your phone (or other devices)
+Recognize faces/objects in a video stream (from a webcam or a security camera) and send notifications to your phone (or other devices)

 ### Features
 - Recognize objects